arjunguha/compsci220-scala/website/hw/mazes/index.md

 It consists of the Graph package (defines Node and Edge), MazeGraph (defines the actual maze representation) and util (contains the minMember function, discussed below).
-There's also the Driver class, which is used in Part 4.
+There's also the TestGraphs package, which contains sample graphs for you to test your functions on.

 You should configure your sbt file accordingly.

-## Part 1: Depth-first Search
+## Part 1: Depth-first Search: Reachability

 The basic depth-first search (DFS) algorithm takes some graph *G* and a starting node *v*, then does the following: